speks7/nazar-server/README.md

-# Tensorflow-REST
+# nazar-server
-Tensorflow image classifier with a rest api ! (customisable)
+Tensorflow image classifier with a rest api server to fetch the response from the picture taken using Nazar Application

 ## Description

-This repository allow you to train dataset of image to classify external image with a pourcentage.
+You can use the repository to train yaour dataset using the script and then use the classify.py file to classify the images.
-Example you want to check if an image is a boat, you need to store some images of boat that are really a boat.
-Then train data and next you can execute a script with external image, this script will detext if the image is a boat or not.

 ## Installation

-- First, you need to install python (https://www.python.org/downloads/)
-- You need to clone this repo `git clone https://github.com/AlexisVisco/tensorflow-image-rest/`
+- You need to clone this repo `git clone https://github.com/aryaminus/nazar-server/`
-- Then `cd tensorflow-image-rest`
+- Then `cd nazar-server`
-- Next you need to install all dependencies of this project hopefully just run this command `pip install -r requierments.txt`
+- Next you need to install all dependencies of this project hopefully just run this command `pip install -r requirements.txt`

 You are okay to execute python script now !